glacierwhite/SPI-Print/Embedding-Extractors/README.md

 First create a new conda environment

     conda env create -f environment.yml
-    conda activate vit
+    conda activate embedding

 Install PyTorch (Linux OS as an example)

     pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126

-## ☕️ : Training
+## ☕️ : Training and Evaluation
-You can train the model by:
+You can train and evaluate the model by:

     python src/train.py

-## 💻 : Test
-You can test the model by:

-    python src/test.py --load_model ./checkpoints/model_best.pth